melezhik/sparky/docs/cli.md

 ### root directory

-Directory where scheduller looks for job scenarios, by default:
+Directory where scheduler looks for job scenarios, by default:

 ```bash
 ~/.sparky/projects/